tytydraco/yessleep/out/Password.md

 “Samantha!”
 I shook her shoulders, not so hard but not gently either.
 “Samantha… wake up… please wake up…” My fingers pressed into her skin as I pulled her toward me.

-All she did was mumbled, “Hmm — wha — huh?”
+All she did was mumble, “Hmm — wha — huh?”
 Her voice came from the bottom of her throat.
 Her eyes stayed closed as I lifted her head an inch off the pillow.

 And I said to her, “What’s my middle name?
 Do you know?
 Do you know me?
 Do know who I am?”